zsofiarebeka/Term1/README.md

 I performed ETL operations by extracting data from the data warehouse table (`analytical_layer`), transforming it to meet specific analysis requirements, and loading it into views or tables.

 ## 5. Event Scheduler
-I set up an event scheduler to automate am ETL job, which in my case was generating a monthly report.
+I set up an event scheduler to automate an ETL job, which in my case was generating a monthly report.
 This procedure automates the process of generating monthly reports, making it efficient and convenient for management to track revenue trends over time.